languageconservancy/species-id/packages/frontend-ionic/README.md

 ### Photos

-- Comma-separated so we can decide how many and which to use
+- Semi-colon-separated so we can decide how many and which to use
 - First photo is used for list view and first photo in detail view

 ### Crow Name Audios

-- Comma-separated so we can display all
+- Comma-separated within each name so we can display all audio for a given text
 - First audio used for list view
 - All audios will be in detail view.